coolFridge9/coolFridge9.github.io/_posts/2018-4-14-Tic Tac Toe Journey.md

 When it came to thinking of a win condition, I realised it would be easier to keep a list of moves for each player and use that movelist to decide if the player won.

-This meant my code was keeping track of 2 boards which isnt very good coding.
+This meant my code was keeping track of the board twice which isn't ideal
 ### Win Condition
 A players set of moves is stored as a list of tuples eg. [(1,1),(2,3)(3,3)]
 #### Diagonal Win